mcmc101001/StudyStash/README.md

 ### Challenges

-Given how the rating is stored, as a separate record instead of a numerical field in the resource record, we are unable to sort the resources by rating in the SQL query, which would be beneficial for performance through pagination or an infinite scroll, and instead have to compute the rating value using all rating records associated with the particular resource.
+Given how the rating (and difficulty) is stored, as a separate record instead of a numerical field in the resource record, we are unable to sort the resources in the SQL query, which would be beneficial for performance through pagination or an infinite scroll, and instead have to compute the rating value using all rating records associated with the particular resource.
 We could have implemented both the numerical rating field as well as the user-specific rating record, but this results in additional database mutations needed for every upvote/downvote, and more importantly creates inconsistencies as there isn't one single source of truth.
 Thus, we opted to simply fetch all the filtered resources and sort them server side, as the number of resources is not expected to be large, and thus the performance impact would be negligible.
 If performance becomes an issue, we could consider using caching and incremental static regeneration for data fetching.

+## Favourite modules

+### Description

+Users are able to bookmark certain modules as "favourite", and the modules would be displayed on the dashboard for ease of access.
+The dashboard would link directly to the relevant module page.

+### Implementation

+Users are able to favourite/unfavourite modules by clicking on the star icon on the module page, which is stored as a record in the SQL database, unique for every combination of user and module code.
+The dashboard fetches the list of favourite modules from the database and displays them.

+## User metadata

+### Description

+Users are able to set custom bios and names, and the information is displayed on their profile page.

+### Implementation

+xxx

+## User Resources

+### Description

+Users have custom profile pages which is publicly viewable to view the resources they have uploaded.
+Users are also able to delete resources they have uploaded from their profile page.
+Filters and sorts available in the database page are also available in the profile page.

+### Implementation

+The resources uploaded by the user is fetched from the database and displayed on the profile page.
+The user is able to delete the resources by clicking on the delete button, which opens a confirmation dialog and if confirmed, would make an API call to delete the resource from AWS S3, and if successful, delete from the database.
+Filters and sorts are implemented similarly to the database page (reusing the components).

 ## Additional information

 (ADD TABLE OF FEATURES ACCESSIBLE TO AUTHENTICATED VS NON AUTHENTICATED USERS)

 (Insert list of API endpoints, and mention that all API calls are wrapped in try catch blocks)

-# Overall navigation flow

-show diagram of routing

 # Timeline and Development Plan